csviri/kubernetes-glue-operator/docs/reference.md

 This will ensure that the labels are added correctly to the `Glue`.
 See the related [integration test](https://github.com/csviri/kubernetes-glue-operator/blob/main/src/test/java/io/csviri/operator/glue/GlueOperatorComplexLabelSelectorTest.java#L23-L23).

+### Label selectors for informers

+Because of efficiency reasons, there is always one informer registered for a single resource type, even if there are more `Glue`-s or `GlueOperators` handled by a deployment that contains resources for the same type.
+For example, if there are multiple `Glues` managing `ConfigMaps` there will always be just one informer for a `ConfigMap`.Therefore, label selectors can be configured only per resource type, not per `Glue` or `GlueOperator`.

+To configure a label selector for a resource use `glue.operator.resource-label-selector` (Map), which is followed by the identifier of the resource type in the key, and the value is the label selector itself.
+The resource type is in the form: `[group/]version#kind`.
+For example to define a label selector for ConfigMaps set:

+`glue.operator.resource-label-selector.v1#ConfigMap=mylabel=samplevalue`

+or for Deployment:

+`glue.operator.resource-label-selector.apps/v1#Deployment=mylabel=samplevalue`

 ## Implementation details and performance